loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 pattern is:

 1. expose the relevant services from `vind` with `LoadBalancer` services
+2. attach the OrbStack domain proxy container to the dedicated `vind` Docker network, which is normally `vcluster.<cluster-name>`
-2. identify the local upstream address for each service
+3. identify the local upstream address for each service
-3. run a tiny OrbStack container with custom domains that reverse proxies to those upstreams
+4. run a tiny OrbStack container with custom domains that reverse proxies to those upstreams

 This repo includes a ready-to-adapt setup in